How ConsumerAffairs uses cookies

 • No guaranteed future return: The price of gold can be significantly affected by speculation and sentiment, making it potentially unpredictable.

-• Storage and insurance costs: Physical gold needs to be stored and insured, which can incur additional costs.
+• Storage and insurance costs: Physical gold requires storage and insurance, incurring additional costs.

-• Price volatility: While gold can be a hedge against inflation, its price can also be highly volatile.
-This means that the value of your investment can fluctuate rapidly in a very short time.
+• Price volatility: While gold can serve as a hedge against inflation, its price is still volatile.
+This means the value of your investment could fluctuate rapidly over a very short period.

 • No passive income: Unlike stocks and bonds, investing in gold doesn't provide any passive income, such as dividends or interest.

-Due to these pros and cons, gold investment is typically recommended as a supplement rather than as the foundation of a portfolio.
+Given these pros and cons, gold investment is typically used as a supplement rather than the foundation of a portfolio.

 Ways to invest in physical gold

 You can buy physical gold from precious metals dealers, banks or individual sellers or retailers.
-Most people purchase gold bullion when buying physical gold for investment purposes.
-These assets are typically stored in a home safe or with a bank or other depository.
+Most people purchase gold bullion for investment purposes and store it in a home safe, a bank box or a third-party depository.

 Bullion refers to gold that is at least 99.5% pure.

 Physical gold bullion can refer to any gold bar or ingot that is at least 99.5% pure gold (i.e., 995 parts per 1,000 fine gold).
-Gold bars must weigh between 350 and 430 troy ounces (roughly 11 to 13 kilograms), but ingots can come in various shapes and sizes.
+Gold bars must weigh between 350 and 430 troy ounces (roughly 11 to 13 kilograms), though smaller ingots come in various shapes and sizes for retail investors.

 Gold coins

-You can find bullion coins as well as numismatic, or collectible, coins.
+You can find bullion coins as well as numismatic (collectible) coins.
 Collectors’ coins can sell for a higher premium than bullion because of their added numismatic value.
 However, it’s important to purchase through a reputable coin dealer if you want to invest in gold coins — you don’t want to wind up with a stash of gold-plated nickel.
 Popular gold coins include the Krugerrand, the American Gold Eagle and the Canadian Gold Maple Leaf.

 • Fractional coins: Coins are available in a variety of fractions; there are half-ounce, quarter-ounce and even twentieth-ounce options.
 You’ll be better off buying a full ounce because the fractional amounts have a higher premium.